The Lowdown on Where to Stay in New York City

 A curated neighbourhood guide for your upcoming trip to the Big Apple

 Heading to the concrete jungle where dreams are made of?
-Thanks to this curated neighbourhood guide to the Big Apple, you’ll be able to easily choose the best area to stay in New York no matter what type of holiday you’re hoping for, Plum Guide have got you covered.
+Thanks to this curated neighbourhood guide to the Big Apple, you’ll be able to easily choose the best area to stay in New York.
+No matter what type of trip you’re hoping for, Plum Guide have got you covered.

 Upper East Side

 Want to make your teenagers feel like they’re living their Gossip Girl dreams?
 (Anything to keep them happy.)
 Look no further than the Upper East Side, where the elite meet (and by meet we mean live).
 This highbrow haven is one of the fanciest and best areas to stay in New York, ideal for those who love luxury, shopping, and trips to the museum (aka you).
 These city blocks are basically the Ritz of New York living so be prepared to witness a sea of Hermès bags floating above the sidewalk at any given moment.

 Celebrating a special occasion with family and friends?
 Well, then a UES seven bedroom townhouse boasting 6,000 square feet of indoor and outdoor space is exactly what you need.

 For a leafy, suburban feel despite the convenient Manhattan location choose to lay your temporary New York roots on the Upper West Side.
 Home to Lincoln Center, where performing arts institutions the Metropolitan Opera and New York City Ballet are based, this area also hosts the fabulous and family-must American Museum of Natural History.

 On a weekend morning, grab a bagel (obviously) to eat later in your enviable garden, and stroll the quiet side streets alongside local families and their perfectly coiffed dogs headed to nearby Central Park for a walk.